markoliver017/pcmc-blood-donation-nextjs/README.md

 -   **Multi-Role System**: Admin, Host (Agency)/Coordinators, and Donor interfaces
 -   **Event Management**: Blood drive creation, scheduling, and execution
+-   **User Role Management:** Admins can assign and revoke roles (Admin, Donor, Staff).
+-   **Screening Questions Management:** Admins can create, view, update, and delete screening questions for donor questionnaires.
 -   **Donor Management**: Registration, verification, and appointment booking
 -   **Real-time Tracking**: Live updates and status monitoring
 -   **Physical Examination**: Pre-donation health screening
 -   **Blood Collection**: Volume tracking and method recording
 -   **Audit Trails**: Complete activity logging for compliance
 -   **Responsive Design**: Mobile-friendly interface

+### Donor Screening Questionnaire

+A critical feature ensuring the safety of the blood supply.
+Before each donation, donors are required to complete a comprehensive screening questionnaire.
+This module allows administrators to manage the questions and enables donors to submit their answers securely through the portal.

+-   **Dynamic Questionnaire Management:** Admins can add, edit, and deactivate screening questions.
+-   **Secure Donor Submissions:** Donors can fill out the questionnaire for their specific appointment.
+-   **Role-Based Access Control:** Ensures that only authorized users can manage questions or submit answers.

 ## 🛠️ Tech Stack